LeetLLM

 Make handoff a successful outcome

 High-value review isn't a failure of automation.
-For Alex, a correct handoff is better than a confident unauthorized refund.
+For Alex, a correct handoff is better than a confident unauthorized credit.
 It should include enough structured evidence for a specialist to proceed, while keeping raw customer messages and unnecessary private details out of broad analytics logs.
+A queued low-value request needs the same discipline: persist the trusted customer, invoice, item, request type, amount, policy, and status so a worker never has to reconstruct authority from a ticket summary.

 07-handoff-packet.py